 (see also map below).

-Under Section N101.17.6, only certain billboards in existence as of December 31, 1971 are authorized to remain in place, so long as they aren’t located on lots within 200 feet of a residential district, as defined by Zoning Regulations.
+Under Section N101.17.6, only certain billboards in existence as of December 31, 1971 are authorized to remain in place, as long as they are not located on lots within 200 feet of a residential district, as defined by Zoning Regulations.
 No changes in size or location are allowed for authorized billboards.
 If a billboard were to be demolished, unlike Special Signs, it could not be rebuilt or relocated to another site.

 DCRA is currently creating an inventory of all legally authorized outdoor signs in the District.
 Once we have created an accurate inventory, we will be sending out inspectors to investigate any signs that are posted, but for which we do not have any permitting information on file.
 For those signs deemed to be illegal, we will issue notices to the owners of the property and the sign requiring the sign’s removal.